foundry-rs/starknet-foundry/docs/src/starknet/account.md

 ##### Specifying [`--accounts-file`](../appendix/sncast/account/create.md#create)

-Account information such as `private_key`, `class_hash`, `address` etc. will be saved to the file specified by `--accounts-file` argument, if not provided, the default file will be used.
+Account information such as `private_key`, `class_hash`, `address` etc. will be saved to the file specified by `--accounts-file` argument, if not provided, the `default accounts file` will be used.

 ##### Specifying [`--add-profile`](../appendix/sncast/account/create.md#--add-profile-name)